Accenture/accenture.github.io/_drafts/sfpowerkit.md

 </p>

-We at Salesforce Business group in ANZ, have been adopting Salesforce DX for a number of projects, some greenfield and other transforming into a source driven model utilizing scratch orgs, unlocked packaging and the whole of Salesforce DX goodies.
+As part of the Accenture Salesforce Business Group in Australia/New Zealand, we have been adopting Salesforce DX for several projects, some of which are greenfield and other multi year org's being transformed into a source driven model utilizing scratch orgs, unlocked packaging and the whole of Salesforce DX goodies.

-SFPowerkit was born as need to collaborate and standardize the plugins which our Salesforce DevOps teams have found useful across these programs.
+SFPowerkit was born out of the need  to collaborate and standardize the plugins, which our Salesforce DevOps teams have found useful across these programs.

-SFPowerkit includes a set of extensions to the Salesforce DX CLI  and features the following
+SFPowerkit includes a set of extensions to the Salesforce DX CLI  and features the following:

 -  Sandbox Management
      *   Create/Refresh Sandbox
-     *   Info about a sandbox
+     *   Information about a sandbox
 -  Connected App Management
-      *  Create a Connected App
+      *  Create a connected App
       *  Retrieve  the key for a connected app
 -  Org Health Checks
-      *  Apex Test Coverage
+      *  Apex test Coverage
       *  Org Health Check
 -  DX  Unlocked Package Related helper function
-      *  Install Dependencies of a sfdx project (Modification on awesome script by [Fabien](https://github.com/FabienTaillon)
+      *  Install dependencies of a sfdx project (Modification on awesome script by [Fabien](https://github.com/FabienTaillon)
-      *  Validate the metadata of package whether it only contains 2GP pacakgeable components
+      *  Validate the metadata of package whether it contains only second-generation packageable (2GP) pacakgeable components
 -  Miscellaneous Helpers
-      *  Trigger Deactivation/Activation
+      *  Trigger activation/ deactivation
-      *  Duplicate Rules Activation / Deactivation
+      *  Duplicate rules activation / deactivation
-      *  Matchig Rules Activation / Deactivation
+      *  Matchig rules activation / deactivation
-      *  Scatch Org Count Info
+      *  Scatch Org count information
-      *  Apex Test suite to apex tests convertor
+      *  Apex test suite to apex tests convertor

-These commands can be utilized in your CI/CD pipelines to orchestrate your deployments and environment management.
-We are actively working on this as we gather automation requirements across projects and will keep these commands updated and new one's added as times go by.
+These commands can be utilized in your CI/CD pipelines to orchestrate your deployments and for  environment management.
+We are actively working on this as we gather automation requirements across projects and will keep these commands updated and add new ones as we develop them.

-## What's next
+## What's next?

 Star it, share it, use it, fork it and don't forget to submit your pull requests.